paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-040-leave.md

 (2)

-  (A) The Secretary concerned, under uniform regulations to be prescribed by the Secretary of Defense, may authorize leave described under subparagraph (A) 22 So in original.
-Probably should be “paragraph (1)”. to be taken after the one-year period described in subparagraph (A) 2 in the case of a member described in subsection (b) who, except for this subparagraph, would lose unused parental leave at the end of the one-year period described in subparagraph (A) 2 as a result of—
+  (A) The Secretary concerned, under uniform regulations to be prescribed by the Secretary of Defense, may authorize leave described under paragraph (1) to be taken after the one-year period described in paragraph (1) in the case of a member described in subsection (b) who, except for this subparagraph, would lose unused parental leave at the end of the one-year period described in paragraph (1) as a result of—

     (i) operational requirements;